 What Are the General Best Times to Post on YouTube?

 However, these are averages.
 Your audience may behave differently.
-TubeAnalytics data shows that channels with geographically concentrated audiences see 30% more benefit from optimal timing than those with spread-out audiences.
+Channels with geographically concentrated audiences see 30% more benefit from optimal timing than those with spread-out audiences.
+See the tables above for the full breakdown by content category.

 How Do You Find YOUR Best Posting Time?